How Can I [Properly] Care for My Retainer?

 Remember, any time you are not wearing your Essix retainer, keep it in its case to prevent breakage or losing the retainer.
 Essix retainers usually don’t hold up for extremely long periods of wear, especially for those who grind their teeth when sleeping.
 Often, they are provided for short-term retainer use or are the first stage of treatment before a Hawley retainer before or after braces are used.
 Because Essix retainers usually aren’t meant to be used long term and are very thin, keeping an eye on the condition of the retainer is important in case you need a replacement.

 Hawley retainers are one of the most common kinds of retainers.
 They are meant to be worn for a long time; many patients wear a Hawley retainer for two or more years, in fact.
-Because of the long term usage nature of Hawley retainers, they are usually made of more durable product than Essix retainers.
+Because of the long-term usage nature of Hawley retainers, they are usually made of more durable product than Essix retainers.
 That said, caring for and cleaning them is just as important.
 In fact, because Hawley retainers are not easily replaceable like Essix retainers, and are very expensive, they should be cared for extremely carefully.

 An important step in caring for a Hawley retainer is having your orthodontist show you how to correctly put in and remove the retainer.
 Doing this correctly will keep both the retainer and the patient’s teeth much more comfortable.
 Like with Essix retainers, patients will be given a retainer case.
 Orthodontists cannot stress enough how important it is to put your retainer in the case even if it is out for a minute.

 It is also important never to eat or drink wearing a Hawley retainer.
 Letting the retainer come into regular contact with food or drink substances isn’t good for it or your teeth.
 It is also important to clean your Hawley retainer every time a patient brushes his or her teeth.
-A soft

 Like with Essix retainers, patients will be given a retainer case.
 Orthodontists cannot stress enough how important it is to put your retainer in the case even if it is out for a minute.
 Retainers are fragile, dropping, stepping on, or wrapping them in things can lead to them getting crushed or thrown away by accident.
 However, the case will protect the retainer and is much less likely to be thrown away by accident.
 It is also important never to eat or drink wearing a Hawley retainer.
 Letting the retainer come into regular contact with food or drink substances isn’t good for it or your teeth.

 It is also important to clean your Hawley retainer every time a patient brushes his or her teeth.
 A soft toothbrush, some cool water, and toothpaste can be used to gently brush the retainer clean.
 Gentle brushing is vital to avoid scratching the acrylic or bending the wire, however.
 One tip is to use a baby toothbrush for a retainer because the bristles are softer and smaller.
 There are also products patients can find through a drug store or their orthodontist to soak retainers in once in a while.
-This soaking solution is like a deep cleaning for your retainer and keeps it germ free and tasteless.
+This soaking solution is like a deep cleaning for your retainer and keeps it germ-free and tasteless.

 If a patient gets sick, he or she should never boil or heat the retainer in an attempt to sanitize it.
 Use antibacterial mouthwash or the soaking solution mentioned above to clean and sanitize a retainer.
 Heat will distort or melt the retainer.
 Likewise, remember to wear the retainer as instructed.
 Teeth can and will shift if the retainer is not worn as prescribed.
 This makes it hard or painful to put on.
 Sometimes, wearing a retainer can make the mouth feel sore or pressured, this is normal and taking OTC pain reliever like Tylenol is perfectly fine.
 Generally, this pressure is most common soon after getting your retainer and after having it adjusted and subsides quickly.
-Pain beyond this may be a sign your retainer needs further care, and you should make an appointment to have it checked.
+Pain beyond this may be a sign your retainer needs further care.
+You should make an appointment to have it checked.

 Why Should I Take Care of My Retainer?

 Taking care of a retainer well will ensure it has a long, serviceable life.
 Properly cared for, retainers rarely need to be replaced and may serve a patient for the entire time a retainer is needed.
 Likewise, caring properly for a retainer is also a part of orthodontic overall health and wellness.
-This will help the mouth and teeth stay health too and prevent loss of progress in already completed treatment.
+This will help the mouth and teeth stay healthy too and prevent loss of progress in already completed treatment.

 Contact Us Today for an Appointment